myeung18/3ScaleFuseAMQ/README.md

 TODO: -The below deployment will be achieved using Jenkins Pipelines CICD approach.

      • Deploying application to DEV Environment.
-     • Deploying application from development to UAT Environment.
+     • Deploying application from DEV to UAT Environment.
-     • Deploying application in Production Environment.
+     • Deploying application in Prod Environment.
-     • Deploying application to Production DR Environment.
+     • Deploying application to Prod DR Environment.
      • Publishing API’s in 3scale : (By using Operator or ansible playbooks).